FortAwesome/Security-Docs-and-Attestation/Privacy_Policy.md

 ## Introduction

-A privacy policy helps users understand what information we collect, why we collect it, what we do with it, and how they can request changes or removal of their data.
+A privacy policy helps external parties understand what information we collect, why we collect it, what we do with it, and how they can request changes or removal of their data.

 ### Goal Statement